 Please contact email@example.com for help with accessing our website.

 100% OF OUR FUTURE

-The Annual RDWA Conference this year focused on managing today to fulfil our hopes for tomorrow.
+The Annual RDWA Conference in 2016 focused on managing today to fulfil our hopes for tomorrow.
 Our country kids make up 30% of our population but will be 100% of our future.
 This year’s conference was all about the health of country kids.

 The program we put together covered many of the topics that you as rural GPs face on a daily basis.
 There were sessions on trauma management, pain management, immunisation, asthma, diabetes management, allergies, child trauma, behavioural development, ENT, burns management and otitis media.

 It is well understood that the scope of practice required for rural GPs goes beyond what is required by your metro counterparts.
 To ensure that you have access to the latest information and clinical knowledge we sourced the best in their fields to present sessions at this year’s conference.
 This also reinforced the connections to the specialists in each of the areas that support services that you manage locally.